My Town: GrotonDecember 13, 2019

 Suffragist Catherine Flanagan of Hartford (left) was arrested for protesting for the right to vote.
 August 1917.
 Library of Congress

 It might surprise you, but some women didn’t think women needed to vote!
 In a democracy, not everyone agrees.
-People are elected and laws are passed when more people vote for than against.
+People are elected and laws are passed when more people vote for than against a candidate or a law.

 Going to Jail for the Right to Vote